SomeDad/HomeNetwork/README.md

 # Home Network
 A small piece about setting up my first home network.
 At the time of creating this repository I was / am very new to IT and CyberSecurity, so bear with me if some of my terminology is completely incorrect.
 I aim to keep my updates as they were so I can see my knowledge and understanding increase over time.

-**07/11/2021** - Initially I was going to create my home Network with a RAID 0 setup for NAS storage, with the purpose of having a safe space to securely save important files and photo's.
+**07/11/2021** - Initially I was going to create my home NAS with a RAID 0 setup for NAS storage, with the purpose of having a safe space to securely save important files and photo's.

-After a bit of research and speaking to a few people, I've decided that I will most likely set up the Network as a ZFS file system.
+After a bit of research and speaking to a few people, I've decided that I will most likely set up the NAS as a ZFS file system.
 Next step is to figure out what I will need to have / buy to set this up properly.

 **19/01/2022** - I ended up buying a Synology DS920+ (4 bay NAS) and setting that up with a SHR1 setup (Raid 5) for my NAS, so that I can maximise space but have 1 disc still fail.
 The setup was incredibly easy to do, and the UI / phone application make it very user friendly.